SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

   current message sub-board, SlyEdit will also output a note explaining that the BBS will say the message was aborted, even though it was posted into other sub-boards and that is normal.
+- Text search: Allows the user to search for text in the message.
+If the text is found, the message area will scroll to it, and it will be highlighted.
+Repeated searches for the same text will look for the next occurrance of that text.
+- Allows changing the message subject
+  Note: If using a Synchronet 3.17c development build (pre official release), you will need a build from July 21, 2019 or newer.
 - Navigation: Page up/down, home/end of line, and arrow keys
 - Slash commands (at the start of the line):
   /A: Abort